health district boundaries were used to allocate licenses for Virginia's first five medical marijuana dispensaries in 2018

 Rather than pay $14-19 per gram for flower products sold by licensed dispensaries in Virginia, customers were paying $8.73 per gram in Washington, D.C. or $9.27 per gram in Maryland.
 A majority of medical marijuana users were choosing to grow at least some cannabis at home, or obtaining it from other growers through unlicensed mechanisms.

 The state's regulatory system limited licenses to just one company in each of the state's five Health Service Areas.
 Competition between the authorized providers would not impact prices by authorizing each one to open more than a total of six stores per provider, including the facility where marijuana was grown and processed.
-By the time the report was issued, the four licensed providers (no license had been issued yet for Health Service Area 1), had total of 21 sales outlets of the 24 authorized.
+By the time the report was issued, the four licensed providers (no license had been issued yet for Health Service Area 1), had opened 21 sales outlets of the 24 authorized.

 by November 2023, two of the four licensed providers had not spent the resources required to open all authorized sale outlets